 Name of Employee Submitting Grievance:

 Home Address:

 Best Contact Phone:

 Campus Address:

 Campus Phone Number: Campus Email:

-Grievance Procedure Step One (Direct Supervisor)
+Grievance Procedure Step One (D Instructions: irect Supervisor)

-Instructions:

-Complete the Step One grievance and remedy statements as clearly and completely as possible.
-Make two copies: Retain one for your records and send one to the Director of HR.
-Present the original completed Step One Grievance Form to your direct supervisor.
-(If you feel uncomfortable submitting this Grievance Form to your direct supervisor, or if you or your direct supervisor believe that your supervisor has a conflict of interest in hearing your Step One grievance, then you must consult with the Director of HR to determine if going directly to Step Two is appropriate.
-The decision of the Director of HR is final.)
+e and remedy statements as clearly and completely as possible.

+2. Make two copies: Retain one for your records and send one to the Director of HR.

+uncomfortable submitting this C supervisor believe that your sup Step One Grievance Form to your direct supervisor.
+(If you feel Grievance Form to your direct supervisor, or if you or your direct pervisor has a conflict of interest in hearing your Step One grievance, then tor of HR to determine if going directly to Step Two is appropriate.
+The final.)

-Clearly describe your grievance.
-Reference University policy, rule, or procedure that you understand to have been violated and that is the basis for your grievance.
-Include the circumstances that are negatively impacting you, or the personnel action being grieved.
-Include pertinent information such as the date(s) of the events giving rise to the grievance, the name(s) of persons involved, and other information you believe should be considered.
-Use additional pages if you want.
+have been violated and that is the baimpacting you, or the personnel acti Reference University policy, rule, or procedure that you understand to asis for your grievance.
+Include the circumstances that are negatively fon being grieved.
+Include pertinent information such as the date(s) of ce, the name(s) of persons involved, and other information you believe al pages if you want.

 Step One Grievance statement:

-Clearly describe how you are requesting the situation be remedied here.
+Clearly describe how you are req uesting the situation be remedied here.
 Remedy statement:

-Did you make at least one attempt to resolve the issue informally?
+Are you requesting a meeting wit t to resolve the issue informally?

+Name Date

-Name Date Your signature:
+Your signature:

-Step One Supervisor Grievance Response
+Step One Supervisor Grievance Response Date that Step One Grievance Form was received: